-Potential of marine biomass for production of chemicals and biofuels
+- Potential of marine biomass for production of chemicals and biofuels

-Influence of particle size on the analytical and chemical properties of Miscanthus energy crop
+- Influence of particle size on the analytical and chemical properties of Miscanthus energy crop

-Assessing the exposure of commuters to traffic generated particles:
+- Assessing the exposure of commuters to traffic-generated particles:

-a comparison of transport options
+- A comparison of transport options

-Location of solar farms under climate change
+- Location of solar farms under climate change

-Steam reforming of waste pyrolysis oils for sustainable hydrogen production
+- Steam reforming of waste pyrolysis oils for sustainable hydrogen production

-A proportion of projects are formally linked to industry, and may include spending time at the collaborator’s site over the summer.
+Some projects may be formally linked to industry and may include spending time at the collaborator’s site over the summer.